Lowie375/Gyromina/README.md

 Occasionally, Gyromina will get some special features and UI changes during certain events throughout the year!

-The **pride** event is currently active!
+The **winter** event is currently active!
-Gyromina was made by an openly queer, nonbinary developer.
-As such, many of their projects (including Gyromina) include small nods to their community.

-Throughout the month of June, Gyromina's colour scheme will be randomized, and a few fun easter eggs will pop up in various features.
+Throughout the month of December, Gyromina's UI will take on a blue colour scheme.

-💛🤍💜🖤 ​ ​ ​ ❤️🧡💛💚💙💜 ​ ​ ​ 💗💛💙

 ## Setup